Samsung April 2023 update rolling out for these Galaxy devices

 Another former flagship unit that is often forgotten due to the later release schedule is the Samsung Galaxy S10 5G.
 Although part of the S10 line, it could be considered the first “Ultra” model due to the enhancements and inclusion of 5G connectivity.
 It is no longer officially supported, but it appears the latest patch is available in some regions.

-In the United States, the Galaxy S21 FE is getting the latest patch on T-Mobile and Metro PCS networks.
+In the United States, the Galaxy S21 FE is getting the latest patch on T-Mobile, Metro PCS and now the Verizon network.
 Ordinarily, the FE or “Fan Edition” devices are often last to get updated.
 However, it seems that this isn’t the case at this stage.
 Instead, you’re being treated to an early April rollout in the US.

 - Galaxy S10 5G – G977BXXSEHWC1 (Released first in some regions)

-Note: This article was first published on April 4 and most recently updated on April 17.